Faux16/crml/wiki/Guides/Excel-Controls-and-Mappings.md

 Notes:

 - Keep `id` values stable (e.g. `cisv8:4.2`, `org:edr`).
 These are what portfolios/assessments reference.
+- If you are integrating with OSCAL, catalog entries can also carry an optional `oscal_uuid` (OSCAL control UUID) in YAML.
 - Avoid embedding copyrighted standard text in titles/descriptions.

 ---